AdaptiveCpp/AdaptiveCpp/doc/install-android.md

 1. [Push binaries to device and run](#push-binaries-and-run)

 Each step exports the paths to artifacts that will be needed in later steps as an environment variable.
-If only a OpenMP backend is desired then then Vulkan only steps may be skipped.
+If only a OpenMP backend is desired then the Vulkan only steps may be skipped.

 ## Acquire Android NDK

 The [Android NDK toolchain](https://developer.android.com/ndk/downloads) is the supported way to cross compile C/C++ programs for Android.
-These instructions in this doc are written using the r27d LTS release.
+The instructions in this doc are written using the r27d LTS release.

 ```sh
 $ wget https://dl.google.com/android/repository/android-ndk-r27d-linux.zip